-CAMPUS ACTIVITIES AND STUDENT DEVELOPMENT
+CAMPUS LIFE AND STUDENT ENGAGEMENT

-Students are strongly encouraged to become involved with student development activities and opportunities for enrichment outside the classroom.
-These activities can be found on campus, online or in the surrounding community.
+Students are strongly encouraged to become involved in co-curricular activities and opportunities for enrichment outside the classroom.
+These activities can be found on campus, online, or in the surrounding community.
 Participation in such activities helps students apply, in practical situations, the theory they learn in the classroom.
-Benefits include leadership development, skill-building, interacting with people and understanding group dynamics, all of which can be utilized throughout one's life.
+Benefits include leadership development, skill-building, interacting with people and understanding group dynamics, all of which can be utilized throughout one's life

-Information about all of the following programs and services can be obtained by visiting the Office of Student Development located in room STCN-102 in the Student Center on the Valencia Campus.
+Information about all of the following programs and services can be obtained by stopping by the Campus Life & Student Engagement office located in the Student Center, room 102 on the Valencia Campus and room 204 at the Canyon Country Campus.